 Without therapy, speech disorders can affect quality of life by interfering with learning and impairing social interaction.
 Regular sessions with a speech therapist can help to improve your confidence along with your communication skills.
 Some individuals experience an improvement after a few weeks while others may need longer, something determined after evaluation.

 More about Speech and Language Disorders

-Speech disorders can occur in early childhood or may develop later in life as a result of trauma or injury so a speech pathologist may be needed to diagnose the issue.
+Speech disorders can occur in early childhood or may develop later in life as a result of trauma or injury.
 Although speech disorders can affect anyone, they are most prevalent in individuals with the following conditions: